raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 sudo dd if=raw_os_image_of_your_choice.img of=/dev/sda bs=4MiB
 ```

-Once the image has been written, unplug and re-plug the USB; you should see two partitions appear (for Raspian) in `/dev`.
+Once the image has been written, unplug and re-plug the USB; you should see two partitions appear (for Raspbian) in `/dev`.
 In total, you should see something similar to this:

 ```bash
 /dev/sda    <- Device